 Postdoctoral Psychology Fellowship in Trauma Treatment and Healthcare Delivery (TTHD)

-The Postdoctoral Clinical Psychology Fellowship with focus in Trauma Treatment and Healthcare Delivery is a two-year, post-doctoral clinical psychology fellowship that trains Active Duty Army psychologists in advanced knowledge and competencies in assessing and treating psychological trauma, use of evidence based behavioral health practices, the implementation of theory driven program development, evaluation and process improvement; and healthcare administration.
+The Clinical Psychology Fellowship in Trauma Treatment and Healthcare Delivery is a two-year, post-doctoral clinical psychology fellowship that trains Active Duty Army psychologists in advanced knowledge and competencies in assessing and treating psychological trauma, use of evidence-based behavioral health practices, the implementation of theory driven program development, evaluation and process improvement; and healthcare administration.
 The successful Fellow will be capable of serving in clinical and administrative leadership roles in the areas of treatment; consultation; and program development, management, and improvement within the Department of Defense medical system.
 The program is guided by the Practitioner-Scholar model, with an emphasis on clinical practice that is validated by empirical research.

 Fellows will be offered clinical opportunities with active duty populations to include training in traditional outpatient clinics and intensive outpatient programs.
 Fellows will also be expected to participate in program development, program management, and process improvement efforts of the organization.
-Fellows will be educated through an academic curriculum (e.g., focused readings, didactics, and training) and hands-on clinical and administrative activities for which individual supervision will be provided.
-Fellows will be provided opportunities to learn from within a multi-disciplinary setting (clinical psychology, psychiatry, social work) and observe how these various disciplines contribute to clinical outcomes.
+Fellows will be educated through an academic curriculum (e.g., focused readings, didactics, and trainings) and hands-on clinical and administrative activities for which individual supervision will be provided.
+Fellows will be provided opportunities to learn from within a multi-disciplinary setting (clinical psychology, psychiatry, social work, nursing, etc.) and observe how these various disciplines contribute to clinical outcomes.
 Best clinical practices are supported through greater understanding of clinical outcomes research and program evaluation to promote optimization and advancement of evidence based practices.

 Fellows are expected to demonstrate core knowledge and competencies in both clinical and administrative settings.
 All fellows participate in training experiences designed to focus on the following competencies: